danhoernchen/brainy-quote/README.md

 # 🌟 BrainyQuote Daily Quote for Obsidian

-Bring daily inspiration into your Obsidian vault with **BrainyQuote Daily Quote**!
-This plugin fetches a quote of the day from [BrainyQuote.com](https://www.brainyquote.com) and inserts it directly into the currently open file.
+Fetches a quote of the day from [BrainyQuote.com](https://www.brainyquote.com) and inserts it directly into the currently open file.

 ---